Connect with others who understand.

 Written by Emily Wagner, M.S.

-PNH is a rare condition.
-Studies show this condition affects 1 to 5 individuals per million people.
+Studies show that PNH affects only 1 to 5 people per million.
 Because PNH is such a rare disease, it might be hard to find answers to some of your questions.
 By joining online communities like myPNHteam, you can share experiences and get answers from others who are living with PNH.

 2. Can PNH Be Cured?

 The only known way to cure PNH is with bone marrow transplantation.
 Bone marrow is the spongy tissue inside the bones that makes new blood cells.
-This treatment is usually recommended for people who have PNH with severe symptoms and complications.
+This treatment can be very risky, so it’s usually recommended for people who have severe symptoms and complications.

-• Chemotherapy — This treatment involves the use of powerful drugs to kill fast-growing cells, including abnormal blood-forming cells in the bone marrow.
+• Chemotherapy — Powerful drugs that destroy fast-growing cells, including abnormal blood-forming cells in the bone marrow

-• Immunotherapy — These treatments harness the body’s immune system to target and eradicate abnormal cells.
+• Immunotherapy — Medication that harnesses the body’s immune system to target and eradicate abnormal cell

-After your bone marrow has been destroyed, a health care provider injects the donated cells into your bloodstream.
-The cells travel into your bones and begin making new, healthy blood cells, replacing your bone marrow.
-Since the cells that were causing PNH are gone, a bone marrow transplant cures your PNH.
+After your bone marrow has been cleared, the donated stem cells are infused into your bloodstream.
+These cells find their way into your bones and begin making new, healthy blood cells.
+Over time, the donor cells fully replace your own bone marrow.
+Since the cells that were causing PNH are gone, a bone marrow transplant can cure PNH.

 Treating PNH

-Other PNH medications don’t cure the disorder — but they do help manage it.
+Other PNH medications don’t cure the disorder, but they do help manage it.
 Complement inhibitors work by blocking the complement system.
 This part of the immune system helps destroy invading bacteria and infected cells.
 The U.S. Food and Drug Administration (FDA) has approved several complement inhibitors for PNH.
-They include:

 3. Is PNH a Form of Cancer?

-PNH isn’t a form of cancer, but it’s associated with certain blood cancers.
-Studies show that 2.3 percent to 6.4 percent of people with PNH develop secondary cancers.
-Most cases develop between seven and 10 years after diagnosis with PNH.
-Blood cancers associated with PNH include acute myeloid leukemia and myelodysplastic syndrome (MDS).
+PNH isn’t a form of cancer, but it’s linked to certain blood cancers.
+Studies show that 2.3 percent to 6.4 percent of people with PNH have secondary cancers, often between seven and 10 years after diagnosis.
+Blood cancers associated with PNH include acute myeloid leukemia and myelodysplastic syndrome.

 Other Complications of PNH

 Bone marrow failure is common in people with PNH.
 People with bone marrow failure don’t make enough healthy blood cells.
-As a result, your body can’t function like it normally would.
-Other types of bone marrow failure include MDS and aplastic anemia.
+As a result, the body can’t function like it normally would.
+Other types of bone marrow failure include myelodysplastic syndrome and aplastic anemia.

-Sometimes, it can be hard to tell the difference between cancer and PNH symptoms.
+Sometimes, it may be hard to tell the difference between cancer and PNH symptoms.
 Both conditions can cause:

 • Shortness of breath